babelcloud/gbox/README.md

 ```

-Or copy paste the following content into your Claude Code/ Cursor MCP config:
+Or copy paste the following content into your Claude Code/Cursor MCP config:
 ```json
 {
   "mcpServers": {